The Tom Green Show: Stunts

 Much of the show's humor was Tom Green's signature brand of shock comedy; numerous sketches featured Green performing bizarre or shocking acts in public, such as sucking on a cow's udder, and throwing plastic baby dolls at passing cars.
 This content was highly controversial, and the show quickly garnered many detractors.
 Perhaps most controversial was Green's treatment of his parents, who were often the targets of his pranks.
 In an infamous sketch, Green woke his parents in the middle of the night by placing a severed cow's head in their bed, a reference to a similar scene in The Godfather.
 During an interview with his parents for their 30th anniversary, he turned the discussion into asking questions about their sex life.

 Despite the show's reputation for scatological and transgressive humor, several sketches featured Green performing in a responsible and respectful way, making fun of his juvenile persona.
 One of these sketches was "People Helpers", where Green and guest star Bruce McCulloch seriously assisted wheelchair users.

+One segment saw Green crash a press conference for Grey Owl featuring Pierce Brosnan and Richard Attenborough.
+Green proceeded to serenade Brosnan with a song referencing both Remington Steele and The Fourth Protocol.
+Brosnan, assuming Green was a journalist, advised Green not to give up his day job.